 There are a few manufacturers of high resolution OLED microdisplays that produce microdisplays that compete with our microdisplay products.
 They are Yunnan North OLEiD Opto-Electronic Technology Co., Ltd., in China (also known as Olightek), and MicroOLED, in France.
 Both are shipping OLED microdisplays into the market.
 Sony Mobile Display Corp., in Japan, produces OLED microdisplays for integration into Sony's own higher-level systems such as digital cameras and HMDs.
-In the near-term we do not expect these companies to affect our military business however we anticipate some affect from this competition on our international and commercial business.
+In the near-term we do not expect these companies to significantly affect our U.S. military business, however we anticipate some affect from this competition on our international and commercial business.

 Sony has developed and released a 3D consumer HMD that utilizes their OLED microdisplays and was specifically designed for the consumer with their typical electrical interfaces.
 We do not expect the introduction of this product to significantly affect sales of our Z800 in our historical markets.
 The Z800 has an established OEM base and has more flexible interfaces for ease of integration into the training and simulation market (largest market segment), where the Sony HMD was specifically designed for the consumer.
 However, even though the Z800 represents a very small part of our business, we have experienced a decline in Z800 sales.
-We believe that the Z800 needs to be updated.
-We plan on updating a version of the product to digital from analog and increasing the resolution.
+We have stopped production on the Z800 until it is updated from analog to digital with increased resolution.